iewaij/idinn-streamlit/docs/paper.md

 determine the quantities to order from each supplier based on the current net inventory and outstanding orders, minimizing the expected backlogging, holding, and sourcing costs.
-Despite over 60 years of extensive study on inventory management problems, even fundamental dual-sourcing problems—where orders from an expensive supplier arrive faster than orders from a regular supplier—remain analytically intractable.
-Additionally, there is a growing need for optimization algorithms that are capable of handling real-world inventory problems with large numbers of suppliers and non-stationary demand.
+Despite over 60 years of extensive study on inventory management problems, even fundamental dual-sourcing problems [@barankin1961delivery,fukuda1964optimal]—where orders from an expensive supplier arrive faster than orders from a regular supplier—remain analytically intractable.
+Additionally, there is a growing interest in optimization algorithms that are capable of handling real-world inventory problems with large numbers of suppliers and non-stationary demand.

-We provide a Python package, `IDINN`, implementing inventory dynamics–informed neural networks designed for controlling dual-sourcing problems.
-We also provide an implementation of a dynamic program that computes the optimal solution to dual-sourcing problems.
+We provide a Python package, `IDINN`, implementing inventory dynamics–informed neural networks designed for controlling both single-sourcing and dual-sourcing problems.
+Neural network controllers and inventory dynamics are implemented in two easily customizable classes, enabling users to control extensions of the provided inventory management systems by tailoring the implementations to their needs. `IDINN` also encompasses a dynamic program that computes the optimal solution to dual-sourcing problems.
 The package includes neural-network architecture data and dynamic-program outputs for 72 dual-sourcing instances, serving as a valuable testbed for evaluating dual-sourcing optimization algorithms.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
+Inventory management problems commonly arise in many real-world situations, encompassing retail, manufacturing, and logistics.
+A basic and yet analytically intractable problem in inventory management is dual sourcing [@barankin1961delivery,fukuda1964optimal].
+`IDINN` is a Python package for controlling dual-sourcing inventory dynamics with dynamics-informed neural networks.
+What makes our work stand out from related research is its innovative use of artificial neural networks in solving complex optimization and decision problems.
+Unlike traditional approaches, our work takes into account how the system being optimized behaves over time, leading to more accurate and efficient solutions.
+The integration of system dynamics allows for a better understanding of the problem and enables the employed neural networks to handle challenging situations that were previously difficult to tackle.
+Further, the design of the networks leverage existing knowledge for the structure of the optimal solutions of simple, single-sourcing models with backlogging.
+Overall, our paper demonstrates the power of neural networks in effectively solving complex decision problems. enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or